-Each class has a councillor and a deputy.
+Each class has a nominated councillor.
 The council meet regularly.
 They collect suggestions from their class mates and then where possible make suggestions a reality.
 This encourages all pupils to be a responsible citizen; to be a productive member of the community and learn the importance of responsible behaviours and actions.
 All children have the opportunity to post any suggestions or concerns into our 'School Council' box which is placed in the school entrance.
-This is emptied daily by Mrs Reynolds and discussed with the children in the meetings if appropriate or with Mrs Mullarkey, if problems arise.
+This is emptied daily by Mr MacLeod, our school pastoral lead, and discussed with the children in the meetings if appropriate or with Mrs Mullarkey, if problems arise.
+Mrs Jobson coordinates the School Council.